Voronoi Cells in Metric Algebraic Geometry of Plane Curves: Introduction

 \section{Introduction}

 \emph{Metric algebraic geometry} addresses questions about real algebraic varieties involving distances.
-For example, given a point $x$ on a real plane algebraic curve $X \subset \mathbb{R}^2$, we may ask for the locus of points which are closer to $x$ than to any other point of $X$.
+For example, given a point $x$ on a real algebraic plane curve $X \subset \mathbb{R}^2$, we may ask for the locus of points which are closer to $x$ than to any other point of $X$.
 This is called the \emph{Voronoi cell of $X$ at $x$} \cite{voronoi}.
 The boundary of a Voronoi cell consists of points which have more than one nearest point to $X$.
 So we may ask, given a point in $\mathbb{R}^2$, how close must it be to $X$ in order to have a unique nearest point on $X$?
-This quantity is called the \emph{reach}, and was first defined by \cite{Federer}.
+This quantity is called the \emph{reach}, and was first defined in \cite{Federer}.

-We use Voronoi cells to study metric features of plane curves.
+We use Voronoi cells and their duals, Delaunay cells (see Definition \ref{def:delaunay}), to study metric features of plane curves.
 The following theorem makes precise the idea behind Figures \ref{fig:voronoi_butterfly} and \ref{fig:delaunay_butterfly}. \begin{maintheorem} Let $X$ be a compact algebraic curve in $\mathbb{R}^2$ and $\{A_\epsilon\}_{\epsilon \searrow 0}$ be a sequence of finite subsets of $X$ containing all singular points of $X$ such that every point of $X$ is within distance $\epsilon$ of some point in $A_\epsilon$. \begin{enumerate} \item Every Voronoi cell is the Wijsman limit (see Definition \ref{def:wijsman}) of a sequence of Voronoi cells of $\{A_\epsilon\}_{\epsilon \searrow 0}$. \item If $X$ is not tangent to any circle in four or more points, then every maximal Delaunay cell is the Hausdorff limit (see Definition \ref{def:hausdorff}) of a sequence of Delaunay cells of $\{A_\epsilon\}_{\epsilon \searrow 0}$. \end{enumerate} \end{maintheorem}

 Voronoi diagrams of finite point sets are widely studied and have seen applications across science and technology, most notably in the natural sciences, health, engineering, informatics, civics and city planning.
 For example in Victoria, a state in Australia, students are typically assigned to the school to which they live closest.
 Thus, the catchment zones for schools are given by a Voronoi diagram \cite{VSD}.
 Metric features of varieties, such as the medial axis and curvature of a point, can be detected from the Voronoi cells of points sampled densely from a variety.
 Computational geometers frequently use Voronoi diagrams to approximate these features and reconstruct varieties \cite{skeletons, skeleton_approx, normal_approximation}.